 UER MessagesA simple box that shows the current number of messages waiting on one of my websites.
 It flashes and makes noise when new messages arrive, and I can touch it to see who the message(s) are from.

 Map of HomeThis is one of the most interesting features on the touchscreen.
 An interactive map of my home.
 Many of the automated or controlled appliances and lights are shown.
 You can tap the various parts of the map to turn on or off the lights in that location.
-For example, here's what the map looks like when all of the lights are on:

 The "All On" and "All Off" buttons can be used to quickly turn all of the major lights ON and OFF.
 "Common" ON and OFF refers to the lights I use the most; that is, the ones that I normally have on when it is dark out.